c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 For hexadecimal, octal and binary, the type is assumed to be unsigned.

-A integer literal can *implicitly* convert to a floating point literal, or an integer of a different type provided the number fits in the type.
+A integer literal can *implicitly* convert to a floating point literal, or an integer of a different type, provided the number fits in the target type.

-### Constant suffixes
+### Integer constant suffixes

-If you want to ensure that a constant is of a certain type, you can either add an explicit cast
+If you want to ensure that a integer constant is of a certain type, you can add an explicit cast, like `(ushort)345`.
-like: `(ushort)345`, or use an integer suffix: `345u16`.

-The following integer suffixes are available:
+Integer suffixes are also technically available (e.g. `345u16`), but are now **deprecated** in favor of just prefixing each integer with an equivalent type cast, such as `(ichar)1` instead of `1i8`.
+Nonetheless, here is the old table of deprecated integer suffixes:

 | suffix |    type |
 |--------|--------:|